peterpeterparker/daviddalbusco.com/src/blog/introducing-deckdeckgo-the-web-open-source-editor-for-presentations.md

 No export to PDF (at least not yet), therefore you may ask your self: How my gosh David, how I’m going to share my presentation then?

 Well, here’s a cool thing: DeckDeckGo package and publish every single presentation you would like to **share as a standalone application.** Most precisely as Progressive Web Apps.
-Basically you are not going to send a PDF to your friends a colleagues but you are going to send them a link to your app respectively to your presentation which is compatible with any device’s screen size 🚀
+Basically you are not going to send a PDF to your friends a colleagues but you are going to send them a link to your app respectively to your presentation which is compatible with any device’s screen size and SEO friendly 🚀

 #### Online feed